 If you’re evaluating SLAs and providers for your custom software, you’ll be well-positioned if you remember these key points:

 Remember, building the right software is important – but the support and service of that software is equally as important.
-That’s why understanding Software Service Level Agreements matter, and why you should evaluate those at the same time you’re evaluating your design and build partner.
+That’s why understanding Software Service Level Agreements matter, and why you should evaluate those at the same time you’re evaluating your technology consultant and/or design and build partner.